Financial-Times/methode-article-mapper/README.markdown

-# Methode Transformer
+# Methode Article Transformer
-Methode Transformer is a Dropwizard application which responds to a request for a piece of content by obtaining it from Methode and converting it into the canonical universal publishing json format.
+Methode Article Transformer is a Dropwizard application which responds to a request for an article, obtaining it from Methode and converting it into the canonical universal publishing json format.
+Currently only methode compound articles are supported.

 ## Introduction
 This application uses the following APIs: